compass-iot/harvest-api-examples/README.md

 # Harvest API Examples

 This repo contains examples on how to use our Harvest API.
+The API key provided in each example is a real key which undergoes all the validation logic but does not write anything to our databases.
+While this is useful for testing, please use the API key we've given to you.

 ## Schema definition